srihariKrishnaswamy/ML-Challenge/documentation/Documentation.md

-# SeaScout: An underwater organisim detector and classifier
+# SeaScout: An Underwater Organisim Detector and Classifier

 Student Contributors